dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

         /**
          * There is no function sum() on Stream, but you can use Collectors.summingInt to get sum (0 if stream is empty)
          * and Collectors.summarizingInt to get IntSummaryStatistics.
-These functions exists also for long and double
+These functions exist also for long and double
          * For primitive streams we have sum terminal operation that return int/long/double and summaryStatistics that return Int/Long/DoubleSummaryStatistics
          * If stream is empty sum return int/long/double
          * For Stream we can use reduce operation or convert it into Int/Long/DoubleStream and call sum